 No, the Death clock is in no way accurate as you might have guessed as no one out there can actually predict the actual time of your death.
 Being clock enthusiasts ourselves we were intrigued to hear that there was a thing like “Death Clock” that claims to predict the death time of people.
 So we decided to extensively check it out and write an article on it as it is just so interesting!

 The Death clock claims to predict the time of your death which is obviously nothing anyone can do.
-But the platform tries to look into generalised statistics like smokers usually living 6 years less than normal people and subtracting 4 years from your life if you are obese to come up with a weird but specific date predicting your death, which obviously is in no way amounts to anything substantial.
+But the platform tries to look into generalized statistics like smokers usually living 6 years less than normal people and subtracting 4 years from your life if you are obese to come up with a weird but specific date predicting your death, which obviously in no way amounts to anything substantial.

 You can use the platform more of as a joke rather than an accurate death-time measuring machine, that has some innate knowledge of people’s life expectancy.
 So you don’t need to get anxious overthinking about getting a death date that you don’t actually like or want.